KatarzynaConnell/Iris-Project-2019/README.md

 <img width="353" alt="Column_stats" src="https://user-images.githubusercontent.com/47403763/56864216-c2d23b00-69b7-11e9-9f13-9d79d4eb0cea.PNG">

-2.3 The Mean, Maximum and Minimum value for each of the species are:
+2.3 The Mean, Maximum and Minimum value for each of the species give us better understanding of the size attributes of each specie:

 Mean of each of the species:

 <img width="363" alt="Species_Mean" src="https://user-images.githubusercontent.com/47403763/56864233-f745f700-69b7-11e9-92d0-d2c18a6f66ce.PNG">